 Health and Pharmaceutical Care

 A licensed nurse is available for clients five days a week.
-Regular doctor and a psychiatrist visits to our center address health and/or mental health concerns of the clients.
+Regular doctor and a psychiatrist visits to our facility address health and/or mental health concerns of the clients.
 All medications are managed by our medical team.